Step-parent adoption

 Changing the child's surname

 A child's name can be changed by deed poll.
-If the child's birth-parents were previously married, you'll need permission from them to change the child's surname.
+If the child's birth-parents were previously married, you will need permission from them to change the child's surname.
 Sometimes children welcome the change, but it can also cause anger or confusion, so this is a step to think carefully about.

 Parental responsibility order or agreement